rekha9shreya/PIG-E.-BANK/README.md

   05 Sent to Client: The final report presentation in Excel.

   # Visualization
- The decision tree was created using the Google Docs
+ The decision tree was created using Powerpoint.

  All other visualizations were made in the Excel Workbook provided in the Sebt to client folder above.